hIMEI29A/gichidan/README.md

     NOT "-"
     OR  "="

-Eaxamples:
+Examples:

-It will show only results of "prosody" and "ejabberd" requests both:
+It will show only results which satisfy "prosody" and "ejabberd" requests both:

     gichidan -r prosody+ejabberd

-It will show only results of "paypal" request wich not satisfy "crime" requests:
+It will show only results of "paypal" request wich not satisfy "crime" request:

     gichidan -r paypal-crime

-It will show results of "bbs" and "telnet "requests separately:
+It will show results of "bbs" and "telnet" requests separately:

     gichidan -r bbs=telnet